4SHAKOYA/CyberSecurity/README.md

 - **Filebeat** is a service which monitors and collects data by analyzing logs, files and file structures and forwards this information to the ELK server where either Elasticsearch or Logstash will save this information.
 It can then be queried and a notification can be generated or the data can be queried and reported on at a later date.

 - **Metricbeat** is a service which monitors and collects performance data of the virtual computer.
-Data based on defined "Health" metrics such as CPU performance, available memory and other factors are sent to the ELK server where it can either create an alert notification or can be queried and reported in the same manner as the filebeats component.
+Data based on defined "Health" metrics such as CPU performance, available memory and other factors are sent to the ELK server where it can either create an alert notification or can be queried and reported in the same manner as the Filebeat component.

 ### Using the Playbook
 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:

 SSH into the control node and follow the steps below:
-- Copy the **appropriate YAML configuration** *(eg Filebeat is filebeat-config.yml)* file to the **/etc/** folder followed by the correct Beat folder name (e.g. filebeat = **/etc/filebeat/**)
+- Copy the **appropriate YAML configuration** *(e.g. Filebeat is filebeat-config.yml)* file to the **/etc/** folder followed by the correct Beat folder name (e.g. filebeat = **/etc/filebeat/**)
-- Update the **hosts** file to include the **IP Address** along with the version of *Python interputer* under the named servers section.
+- Update the **hosts** file to include the **IP Address** along with the version of *Python interrupter* under the named server's section.
 In our case **[webservers]**.
 - Run the playbook, and navigate to **http://***[Elk Server IP Address]***:5061/app/kibana** to check that the installation worked as expected.

 The YAML configuration file (**filebeat-config.yml** and **metricbeat-config.yml**) are copied from the **/etc/ansible/files/** folders under the **Ansible control node** to the **/etc/***[Beat Folder Name]***/***[Beat Name]***.yml**.